 Photo credit

-Mathias Vidal (Persée) at the Opéra Royal de Versailles © Château de Versailles Spectacles
+Mathias Vidal (Perseus) at the Royal Opera of Versailles © Château de Versailles Spectacles

 Additional information

-Opera sung in French, with French and English surtitles
+Opera sung in French, surtitled in French and English

-A 1770 version of Lully's Persée has been recorded for Alpha Classics in the Château de Versailles Spectacles collection.
+A version of Perseus by Lully from 1770 was recorded for Alpha Classics in the Château de Versailles Spectacles collection.
 The album was released in March 2017 under the reference ALPHA 967.

-This concert will be recorded on audio for the label Alpha Classics / Outhere Music France
+This concert will be the subject of an audio recording for the label Alpha Classics/Outhere Music France

 Seasons

-Mathias Vidal (Persée) at the Opéra Royal de Versailles © Château de Versailles Spectacles
+Mathias Vidal (Perseus) at the Royal Opera of Versailles © Château de Versailles Spectacles

-In Persée, the most spectacular of all Lully's operas, the orchestra and chorus play an ever-increasing role, while the main characters are no longer standardised figures but flesh-and-blood heroes driven by vivid, contrasting passions.
+In Perseus, the most spectacular of all of Lully's operas, the place given to the orchestra and the chorus is constantly growing, while the main characters are no longer standardized figures, but real heroes, animated by lively and contrasting passions.

-A choice piece for Hervé Niquet, a specialist in this period and a lover of Lully's music, which he presents in a new way, taking advantage of the latest research on this repertoire by the Centre de musique baroque de Versailles.
+A piece of choice for Hervé Niquet, a specialist in this period and a lover of Lully's music, which he presents in an unprecedented way by taking advantage of the latest research on this repertoire at the Versailles Baroque Music Center.

-The ensemble Le Concert Spirituel is in residence at the Théâtre des Champs-Élysées as part of the "cross-residency" scheme initiated by the Centre de musique baroque de Versailles.
+The ensemble Le Concert Spirituel is in residence at the Théâtre des Champs-Élysées as part of the “cross-residencies” system initiated by the Versailles Baroque Music Center.

 No items found.